chrsbats/recollex/docs/design.md

 ### manifest.json

-dims is set at build time from the encoder tokenizer's vocab_size; you do not configure it manually.
+dims is set when the first segment is written (typically equals the encoder tokenizer's vocab_size) and you do not configure it manually.
-On open, if an encoder is present, the engine validates manifest.dims matches the encoder; otherwise it trusts the manifest.
+Subsequent segments must match manifest.dims; queries are validated against manifest.dims.

 ```json
 {